Head Softball Coach: Scott Long

 Office Phone: 336-399-7455

-The Spirits won twice in their first Great South Tournament, and eventually finished it in fourth place.
-Long coached 3 players to Great South All-Conference Honors and 3 to GSAC All-Freshman Honors in the 2012 season.
+Long has coached 6 players to Great South All-Conference Honors and 6 to GSAC All-Freshman Honors the past two seasons.

 Long came to Salem after spending the past three seasons as the varsity softball head coach at Calvary Baptist High School in Winston-Salem.
 Long led Calvary to a 46-22 record over those four years, and was selected as the 2008 Triangle Athletic Conference Coach of the Year.